FichteFoll/resumeback/docs/reference.rst

    __ http://semver.org

-.. attribute:: version_info

-   A tuple containing the :attr:`__version__` in (major, minor, patch) format.

 ``@send_self`` decorator
 ========================

 .. decorator:: send_self
-.. decorator:: send_self(catch_stopiteration=True, finalize_callback=None, debug=False)
+.. decorator:: send_self(*, catch_stopiteration=True, finalize_callback=None, debug=False)

-   Decorator that sends a "generator function" a wrapper of itself.
+   Decorator that sends a "generator function" a wrapper of its instance.

    Can be called with parameters or used as a decorator directly.

-   When a generator decorated by this is called, it gets sent a wrapper of itself via the first 'yield' used.
+   When a generator decorated by this is called, it receives a wrapper of its instance as the first parameter.
    The wrapper is an instance of :class:`WeakGeneratorWrapper`.
    The function then returns said wrapper.